RESETHACKER-COMMUNITY/Resources/Writeups/javascript.md

         **localStorage and sessionStorage** are HTML Web Storage Objects.
 With web storage, web applications can store data locally within the user’s browser.
 It is important to identify what is being stored using the Web Storage especially storing anything sensitive can lead to potential security issues.
 In the JavaScript, you can look for window.localStorage and window.sessionStorage.

+### Automating the potential security issues in source code.

 	*Using security linters [ESLint (https://github.com/LewisArdern/eslint-plugin-angularjs-security-rules)- easily customisable by adding custom security rules] and

 	*static security scanners(**JSPrime**) will make it easy to identify low hanging vulnerabilities in JavaScript code but the project hasn’t been updated in a while.

 ## Outcome (content discovery):